 - Do not stop brushing and taking care of your teeth.
 Floss properly to remove any food particle that may have been left behind while brushing.
 Also, fix the earliest possible appointment with your dentist.

-Toothache may seem like a trivial issue to you, but it may be the onset of a bigger problem.
+A toothache may seem like a trivial issue to you, but it may be the onset of a bigger problem.
 Or, it may also be your body’s way of telling you that whatever care you are providing to the mouth cavity is not adequate and you need to up the level of oral hygiene.
-But also, do not hyperventilate about the issue of toothache and make a mountain out of a mole hill.
+But also, do not hyperventilate about the issue of a toothache and make a mountain out of a molehill.
 The first and foremost thing to do in the case of a toothache is to see your orthodontist.
 Remember this, these remedies are just ways to temporary relief, and they are not, in any way, full-fledged treatments.
-The most important thing is to maintain an oral hygiene, not just for the sake of health and in fear of adverse effects like toothache, but because almost everyone out there in the world appreciates a good smile.
+The most important thing is to maintain an oral hygiene, not just for the sake of health and in fear of adverse effects like a toothache, but because almost everyone out there in the world appreciates a good smile.